Santosh-Gupta/SpeedTorch/README.md

 `datatype` (optional): Datatype for the variable.
 Default is 'float32'.

-`deviceType` (optional): Get device either to 'cuda' or 'cpu'.
+`deviceType` (optional): Set device either to 'cuda' or 'cpu'.
 Default is 'cuda'

 `pinType` (optional): If device is set to 'cpu', you can specify using pinned memory.
 Default is 'False'.